rabbitmq/rabbitmq-server/deps/rabbitmq_cli/README.md

 ### Requirements

-Building RabbitMQCtl requires Elixir 1.2.2 or greater.
-As Elixir runs on Erlang, you must also have Erlang installed (which you would need for RabbitMQ anyway).
+Building this project requires Elixir 1.2.2 or greater.

-RabbitMQCtl requires the [rabbitmq-common](https://github.com/rabbitmq/rabbitmq-common) repo.
+Command line tools depend on [rabbitmq-common](https://github.com/rabbitmq/rabbitmq-common).
 This library is included as a dependency in the `mix.exs` file, though, so the `mix deps.*` commands in the build process below will pull it in.

-### Building a Standalone Executable
+### Building Standalone Executables

-To generate an executable `rabbitmqctl`, run the following commands:
+`rabbitmqctl` is the only executable provided at the moment.
+To generate a runnable version, use the following commands:

 ```
 mix deps.get